A List of Recovery Words

 Alcoholics Anonymous (AA)

 Alcoholics Anonymous caters to people dealing with alcohol dependence and is one of the longest-running alcoholism treatment recovery programs in existence.
-Members follow an action-based program based around the Twelve Steps [1], a series of suggestions that take them on a journey of self-discovery and redemption.
+Members follow an action-based program based around the Twelve Steps, a set of guiding principles meant to support honest self-reflection, accountability, and lasting change.
+Meetings are free and anonymous.
+AA chapters exist almost everywhere.

 Narcotics Anonymous (NA)